 Pretty Dlamini is currently enrolled as an MSc student in the Department of Geography and Geo-Information Sciences at the University Of Venda.
 Her current research topic is Assessing the influence of aquatic macrophytes and water level fluctuations on macroinvertebrates assemblages in small agricultural dams.
 Her BSc Hons research was funded by NRF and focused on The use of macroinvertebrates population to assess the river health status of Madanzhe River, Thohoyandou, Limpopo South Africa.
 Her hobbies are reading, watching movies and dancing.
 Supervisors: Dr Tatenda Dalu, Mr Matjutla Mokgoebo

 Rendani Mbedzi is an MSc student within the Department of Ecology and Resource Management, University of Venda.
 Her current research project is focused on defining the effects of micro-plastic pollution in reservoirs.
 The project addresses the sources, spread and effects of micro-plastics in water, sediment and aquatic species.
 Her previous project was focused on assessing the socio-environmental impacts of artisanal and small-scale gold mining in the Giyani Greenstone Belt.
 Rendani is a member of the Geological Society of South Africa and has a keen in exploring the world.
-Supervisors: Dr Tatenda Dalu, Dr Eduard M Stam
+Supervisors: Dr Tatenda Dalu, Mrs Florence Murungweni

 Onica Mukhuwana MSc project is focused on Factors affecting the efficient management of wetlands: stakeholders’ targets vs local communities perception and needs in the Vhembe District.
 After completing her BSc Biodiversity Conservation at the University of Venda, she joined Stellenbosch University in 2010 to pursue her BSc Hons Botany degree.
 Although she graduated BSc Hons Botany, she was exposed to different fields of science namely Botany, Freshwater Ecology, Invasion Biology, Zoology and Conservation.
-Her BSc Hons project was on The effect of Phosphorus concentration on the nutritional physiology of common bean (Phaseolus vulgaris).
+(Phaseolus vulgaris).
 Supervisors: Dr Tatenda Dalu, Mrs Florence Murungweni, Mrs Mwazvita TB Dalu

 Thendo Mutshekwa is a motivated and creative individual, with BSc Environmental Sciences and BSc Hons Environmental Sciences from University of Venda.
 He has worked as a Research Assistant on invasive plant species project.
 Currently, he is doing his MSc within the Department of Environmental Sciences focusing on the decomposition of organic matter of indigenous vs invasive plant leaves and their effects on terrestrial and aquatic insects diversity.
-Supervisors: Dr Tatenda Dalu, Mrs Florence Murungweni.
+Supervisors: Dr Tatenda Dalu, Mrs Florence Murungweni, Dr Ryan J Wasserman.